 What plans have I tried in the past, and why did they fail?
 Evaluate your weight loss history and make a list of the reasons that past diets have been unsuccessful.

 - Were the food choices too restrictive?
-Then choose a diet that emphasizes portion control rather than specific food restrictions.
+Then choose a diet that teaches good portion control tips rather than specific food restrictions.
 For example, Seattle Sutton allows you to eat many different foods but in smaller portions.
 The Atkins Diet, on the other hand, restricts consumption of most carbohydrates.

 - Did you always feel hungry?
-Then the best diet might be one that allows for greater food intake, but emphasizes consumption of low calorie foods such as fruits, vegetables, lean proteins and dairy.
+Then the best diet might be one that allows for greater food intake, but emphasizes consumption of low calorie foods such as fruits, vegetables, essential lean protein and dairy.
 Volumetrics and the Five Factor Diet both emphasize regular full meals.

 In the process of choosing the right diet for you, try to ignore the claims and advertisements.
 Focus on your own physical, emotional and lifestyle considerations to find a plan that helps you reach your weight loss goal.